antononcube/Raku-WWW-OpenAI/README.md

 find-textual-answer($text, "Where is Titicaca?", llm => 'chatgpt', request => "answer the question:")
 ```
 ```
-# Titicaca is located in Peru.
+# Lake   located in Bolivia and Peru
 ```

 **Remark:** The function `find-textual-answer` is inspired by the Mathematica function